 Please provide an emergency contact number on your guest information sheet.
 Phone numbers for you to pass onto your friends and family are the Dunoon office on +44(0)1369 707951 or the mobile of General Manager – +44 (0)7379 501234.
 Messages can be passed on via the Skipper.
 Alternatively, less urgent messages can be sent via our office email firstname.lastname@example.org marked for the attention of yourself.

 Tipping is entirely at your discretion.
 However, if you do want to leave a gratuity please give it to the Skipper who will ensure it is shared equally between all crew members.

 Smoking and vaping is only allowed on the outside aft deck and guests are encouraged to be sensitive to the needs of non-smokers.
 Smoking and vaping is not allowed in the cabins or in the deck saloon.

 HOSPITALITY AND LEISURE

-Coffee, tea and snacks: Complimentary coffee and tea is freely available throughout the day in the saloon from the crew.
-There is a snack basket of biscuits and fresh fruit available for guests at any time.
+Complimentary coffee, tea and soft drinks are freely available throughout the day in the saloon.
+There is also a snack basket of biscuits and fresh fruit available at any time.